Transcend Fund raises $50 million to invest in games

-Transcend Fund has raised $50 million to invest in games companies in their early stages.
+Transcend Fund has raised $50 million to invest in early-stage game companies.
 The firm is headed by Shanti Bergel, a veteran game investor and acquirer, as well as Graham Gockley.

-Bergel, managing director, said in an interview with GamesBeat that the San Francisco-based fund has already made some investments, including providing part of the $12 million raised last week by mobile sports game maker Nifty Games.
+Bergel said in an interview with GamesBeat that the San Francisco-based fund has already made some investments, including providing part of the $12 million raised last week by mobile sports game maker Nifty Games.

-“I’ve been intending to do this for as long as I can remember, but doing it professionally as a fund manager is new for me,” Bergel said.
+“I’ve been intending to do this for as long as I can remember, but doing it professionally as a fund manager is new for me,” said Bergel (Transcend’s managing director).
 “It’s a lot like starting a game company.
 We’ll be a global fund, not geographically bound and focused on the early stage.”

 Bergel said that games were once dismissed as a nerdy subculture, but they have gone mainstream and are now the driving force in the overall entertainment landscape.
 At the same time, technology is redefining not only how we work and play but how we find meaning and community in the world around us, he said.
 The resulting commercial and cultural gravity that games have come to exert is truly staggering — and they have only gotten stronger during the pandemic, he said.